Trying to track down your old pensions? You've come to the right place.

 Trying to find all your pensions can be a little like finding a needle in a haystack.
-This is especially true if you have many pots from different providers.
+This is especially true if you have many pots from different pension companies.

 The key to finding all your pensions is the pension policy reference number.
 You may also see this referred to as a pension number or customer reference number.

-If you don’t know your pension number, you can track everything down in a few different ways.
+If you don’t know your pension number, you can track everything you need down in a number of ways.

 If you have a Penfold pension, you're in luck.
 That’s because you can use our "Find My Pension" service to help you track down any lost or forgotten pots.
 All you need is the name of your old employer.